Trump says 'let Russia back in' as he heads for G7 summit

 A few hours later, he added, "Take down your tariffs & barriers or we will more than match you!"

-Trump will skip out on G-7 meetings about climate change, clean energy and ocean protection.
+Trump will skip out on meetings about climate change, clean energy and ocean protection.

-This marks Trump's second summit of the G-7, an informal gathering that meets every year under a rotating chairmanship.
+This marks Trump's second summit of the G7, an informal gathering every year under a rotating chairmanship.
 The member countries are Canada, France, Italy, Japan, Germany, the United States and Britain.
 The European Union also attends.
 Trump is set to hold a series of group and one-on-one meetings, including with Trudeau and Macron.

 Relations have hit such a low that a key question now is whether the seven countries can agree on a joint statement of priorities at the conclusion of the meeting.
-A gathering of G-7 finance ministers days earlier concluded last week with a message of "concern and disappointment" for Trump from the other six countries.
-France's finance minister described the group as "far more a G-6 plus one than a G-7."
+A gathering of finance ministers days earlier concluded last week with a message of "concern and disappointment" about Trump from the other six countries.
+France's finance minister described the group as "far more a G6 plus one than a G7."

-Macron made clear Thursday that the other six countries wouldn't hesitate to go it alone.
-On Twitter, he said: "The American President may not mind being isolated, but neither do we mind signing a 6 country agreement if need be."
+Macron said Thursday on Twitter, "The American President may not mind being isolated, but neither do we mind signing a 6 country agreement if need be."

-Trump's top economic adviser, Larry Kudlow, was vague Wednesday on the outcome of the summit, saying: "For these kind of decisions, let them meet first.
-Let them meet; let them discuss.
-And then we'll see what happens."

-Tension has been building over a year of policymaking that has distanced the U.S. from traditional allies, including by Trump's decisions to withdraw the U.S. from the Paris climate accord and the Iran nuclear agreement.
-The new tariffs -- 25 per cent on imported steel, 10 per cent on aluminum from Canada, Mexico and the European Union -- threaten to drive up prices for American consumers and companies and heighten uncertainty for businesses and investors around the globe.
+Tension has been building over a year of policymaking that has distanced the U.S. from traditional allies, including Trump's decisions to withdraw the U.S. from the Paris climate accord and the international Iran nuclear agreement.
+His new tariffs -- 25 per cent on imported steel and 10 per cent on aluminum from Canada, Mexico and the European Union -- threaten to drive up prices for American consumers and companies and heighten uncertainty for businesses and investors around the globe.

 Canada and other U.S. allies are retaliating with tariffs on U.S. exports.
 Canada is waiting until the end of the month to apply them with the hope the Trump administration will reconsider.